SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace

 To the best of our knowledge, no existing decentralized zk-SNARK marketplaces generate \textbf{general-purpose} zk-SNARKs at the \textbf{consensus layer}.
 Our proposed solution represents the first such system.
 While some protocols~\cite{mina} utilize zk-SNARK at the consensus layer, their purpose is different, and they are limited to a \textbf{single specialized circuit}.

-\paragraph{\textbf{Contributions.}} The contributions of this work are as follows: \begin{compactitem} \item[$\bullet$] We propose a novel approach to offload resource-intensive SNARK proof computation onto nodes using a blockchain based on the PoUW consensus protocol, creating the first decentralized marketplace for SNARK computation that provides security to the consensus protocol. \item[$\bullet$] We make an extension of the proposed approach to support zk-SNARK proofs computations as part of the PoUW consensus protocol.
-In particular, we address the challenge of delegating zk-SNARK proof computation involving private inputs in a public permissionless blockchain setting. \item[$\bullet$] We analyze and demonstrate the security properties of our proposed consensus protocol and its extension. \end{compactitem}
+\paragraph*{\textbf{Contributions}} Our contributions are as follows: \begin{itemize} \item[$\bullet$] We propose a novel approach to offload resource-intensive SNARK proof computation onto nodes using a blockchain based on the PoUW consensus protocol, creating the first decentralized marketplace for SNARK computation that provides security to the consensus protocol.
+In particular, we address the challenge of delegating zk-SNARK proof computation involving private inputs in a public permissionless blockchain setting. \item[$\bullet$] We analyze and demonstrate the security properties of our proposed consensus protocol. \end{itemize}